 - Mônica T. Pupo, University of Sao Paulo, Brasil

 - Barrie Wilkinson, John Innes Centre

 - María Mercedes Zambrano, Corporación Corpogen, Bogotá, Colombia

-2018 was the seventh John Innes/Rudjer Bošković summer school in Applied Molecular Microbiology.
+2020 was the eighth John Innes/Rudjer Bošković summer school in Applied Molecular Microbiology.